Emergency

 -

-WFP supplied hot meals, food supplies and cash assistance in shelters and communities across Lebanon in 2024, reaching 750,000 people displaced by fighting.
-We also continue to provide support through our regular programmes, promoting stability during a period of large upheaval.
+WFP supplies hot meals, food supplies and cash.
+We also provide support through our regular programmes, promoting stability during a period of large upheaval.

 -